jeremenichelli/jeremenichelli.github.io/_posts/2016-07-07-building-a-component-based-app-react.md

 };
 ```

-Following this small set of rules, the project grows naturally without overthinking around where you should put something, and that's a big win from this library.
+Following this design rules, the project grows naturally without overthinking around where you should put something or where not, and that's a big win from this library.

 ## Wrap-up